jamesturk/cpp_photon/README.txt

-If this is a source distribution you'll need to build photon before you can use it in your own applications, for details on how to build and install photon check out INSTALL.txt.
+If this is a source distribution you'll need to build photon before you can use it in your own applications, for details on how to build and install photon check out INSTALL.html

 If this is a binary distribution you can start using photon right away by linking the photon library (found in the lib/ subfolder) and it's dependencies with your applications.

-If you need any help or have any questions check out IFAQ.txt or visit photon's homepage at http://photon.sourceforge.net/.
+If you need any help or have any questions check out IFAQ.html or visit photon's homepage at http://photon.sourceforge.net/.

-$Id: README.txt,v 1.2 2005/11/13 07:59:48 cozman Exp $
+$Id: README.txt,v 1.3 2005/11/15 06:01:12 cozman Exp $